Md-Rakib-Hassan/MyScriptHub/desktop_organizer/README.md

    or double click on the file and open with Git Bash.

 2. The script will:
-   - Create a directory named `Desktop Files` on your desktop.
+   - Create a directory named `Desktop Files` on your destination.
    - Organize all files into subdirectories under `Desktop Files`.
    - Move all subdirectories on the desktop into an `Others Directory`.